 Q: Do I have to pay for an initial consultation?
 A: Absolutely not!
 I offer free 45-minute consultations to get to know one another.
 Finding the right fit for an independent college consultant is similar to finding the right fit in a college.
 Not all personalities mesh, and not everyone shares the same approaches or methodologies when it comes to the college application process.
 For example, if you, your child, or your parent are solely focused on getting admitted to an Ivy League schoolat all costs, then I am not going to be the right college consultant for you.
 While I have nothing against Ivies or other hyper-competitive schools, I place much more weight on whether a college or university will maximize a student’s chances of being happy (meaning a school that supports a student’s intellectual growth, emotional and mental well-being, the nurturing of social skills, career development, and will not leave the student paying off debt for decades).
 “Brand name” schools may look impressive on a resume, but that name will only get a person so far, and it’s certainly not worth spending 4 years of one’s life absolutely miserable just to graduate from a well-known university or college.

 Q: Great - that’s one thing that sets you apart from other independent college consultants (ICCs).
 What else?
 How are you different from other ICCs?
 A: The metro Boston is just as full of independent college consultants as it is full of colleges and universities!
 Yet, I have encountered very few people who have “lived” in academia the way I have.
 I worked for over 2 years in an elite college admission office as a staff member, seeing “what goes on behind the curtain.”
 As a college professor, I taught first years and upperclass college students for almost 10 years, teaching multiple sections of freshman writing for 5 years.
 I also read countless college application and served as a faculty voting member on the Olin College Admission Committee.
 Moreover, I remember all too well what it was like to be a student applying to colleges and graduate schools, and I know first hand the experience of attending a suburban elite college, as well as what it’s like to study at large, urban research universities.
 In other words, I uniquely understand the college admission process from the points of view of student, staff, and faculty.
 Finally, I have navigated academic bureaucracies for nearly 25 years, allowing me to understand exactly how higher educational institutions work, inside and out.
+I can educate your family about not only how to get into the best fit colleges, and but also how to STAY in that school and graduate in 4 years, something that is becoming increasingly rare in our contemporary educational environment.

 Q: If you know academia so well, why did you leave it?
 A: I knew I wanted to be a college professor since I was 17 years old.
 My passion for teaching and research only grew with time and experience, my internal fire always stoked by my great love of learning and sharing my knowledge with others.
 I became a professor because I believed that I could truly make a difference in the lives of many students.
 And I have!
 Nevertheless, my time in academia also revealed to me how educational institutions are increasingly adopting a business model that values generating revenue over the quality of student experience.
 Having witnessed colleges fail students repeatedly (on all levels - academically, socially, financially, etc.), I was no longer able to morally and ethically be a part of a system that does not prioritize a student’s well-being above all else.
 Now, as an independent college consultant, I am able to share my knowledge about higher education to empower students and their families when making college decisions.
 Knowing exactly what you are getting into will help you make the best decisions possible.

 Q: Wow, that’s intense.
 Why college counseling, though?
 A: College admissions is like a living entity - it shifts and changes with every cycle.
 Applying to college is so much different now than it was when I applied in the mid-1990s.
 For example, when I was in high school, no one talked about the importance of “fit.”
 My parents meant well, but they informed me of what college I was going to attend (if I was accepted), and told me not to apply for financial aid when I was completing my college application.
 Because of this, I attended a college that wasn’t the best fit for me - I loved my intellectual life, and I am still friends with my professors.
-Yet, I did not fit in with my classmates, and I finally payed off my undergraduate student loans 20 years and 4 months after graduating with my B.A..
+Yet, I did not fit in with my classmates, and I finally paid off my undergraduate student loans 20 years and 4 months after graduating with my B.A..
 I really could have used a college consultant to guide me when I was an adolescent, and I am finally able to be the person that I wish I had when I was 17!
 No one should go through this process alone, and I’m grateful that my experiences have given me the ability and insight to help others navigate the increasingly complex college admissions landscape.

 Have a question that wasn’t answered here?
 Contact Dr. Vitols here!